b1luu/cse15l-lab-reports/lab1.md

 How to install VSCode:

-Step 1: Make sure you have access to the internet, and visit the website link here: [link](https://code.visualstudio.com/).
+Step 1: Make sure you have access to the internet, and visit the website link [here]:https://code.visualstudio.com/).

 >The expected website page to the link should be: